 A sustainable book publication, Intercultural Press was conceived during early spring of 2017.
 It prints books on 100% recycled paper, and has online art and literature exhibitions every other month throughout the year.

 Centered in Los Angeles, CA, this grassroots publication prints a range of works involving topics of intersectionality while focusing on values of diversity, awareness, freedom of judgement, connection, self-care and love ❤

-Its purpose is to provide a safe public outlet/space/canvas for people to tell their stories that recognize, inspire, & strengthen diverse writers, artists, photographers, & readers like yourselves.
-The intention is to uplift individual beauty, power, respect, encourage self expression in various mediums, to promote/support & publish writing in multilingual points of views.
+Its purpose is to provide a safe public outlet/space/canvas for people to tell their stories that recognize, inspire, and strengthen diverse writers, artists, photographers, and readers like yourselves.
+The intention is to uplift individual beauty, power, respect, encourage self expression in various mediums, while promoting/supporting writing in multilingual points of views.

 Throughout Buddhist history, the arts have always been considered an important way to work with our emotions and share our human experience at the same time–our happiness and sadness, joys and sorrows.
 Our mind is naturally creative, although sometimes we block that creativity.
 When we train ourselves in one of the arts, we’re learning to apply a sense of discipline to our emotions; yet at the same time, we’re nurturing our creativity and intuitive wisdom

-Editor & Creator
+Editor and Creator

 Sandra Fernandez, Rebel Soul